 What influencers are saying about the dropping price of BTC?

 Following the lethal virus outbreak in Wuhan, influencers and bloggers are taking into their social media accounts to vent their hearts out and talk about the negative impacts that the virus created on the crypto market.
 Some even made sarcastic posts which were flooded by likes and comments by millions of followers.
 One such blogger posted in his Twitter handle asking, “What has made Bitcoin so annoyed and spoilt its mood,” and to this sarcastic post, some replied, “Coronavirus.”
-Even some wished speedy recovery of the Bitcoin Price.
+Even some wished speedy recovery of the BTC Price.

 #Bitcoin not in a good mood?